-Native Americans once dwelled here, living off fish-filled lagoons.
-Today, these waters are popular for canoeing, boating, and fishing.
-The park protects a variety of wildlife habitats and endangered species, such as the West Indian manatee.
-Tomoka is a bird-watcher's paradise, with over 160 species sighted, especially during the spring and fall migrations.
+Native Americans once dwelled in the Tomoka State Park area, living off fish-filled lagoons.
+Today, the waters surrounding the park are popular for canoeing, boating, and fishing and a boat ramp makes the river easily accessible.
+For overnight stays, the park has full-facility campsites and youth camping.
+Tomoka State Park protects a variety of wildlife habitats and endangered species, such as the West Indian manatee, and is a bird watcher's paradise with over 160 species sighted, especially during the spring and fall migrations.
 Visitors can stroll a one-half mile nature trail through a hardwood hammock that was once an indigo field for an 18th century British landowner.
-A boat ramp gives boaters and canoeists access to the river.
-The Tomoka Outpost offers snacks, camping supplies, and canoe rentals.
-For overnight stays, the park has full-facility campsites and youth camping.
+Onsite, you'll find The Tomoka Outpost, a popular spot that offers snacks, camping supplies, canoe rentals and a scenic spot to sit and enjoy river views.